 Math placement results are available immediately through ALEKS and posted to your Placement Results channel in TUportal within 2-3 business days after completion.
 English results are posted to your Placement Results channel approximately one week after taking the assessment.

-If you require accommodations for Placement Assessments, please read the Disability Resources and Services website and follow the instructions for receiving accommodations PRIOR TO completing your placement assessment.
+If you require accommodations for Placement Assessments, please read Disability Resources and Services and follow the instructions for receiving accommodations PRIOR TO completing your placement assessment.

 Please contact TUJ’s Information Technology Services at email@example.com.

-Please contact the Office of Institutional Research and Assessment (IRA) at firstname.lastname@example.org.
+Please contact Temple University’s Office of Institutional Research and Assessment (IRA) at firstname.lastname@example.org.

 Students are always given two different essay topics, and you will be required to choose one to write about.
 One of these topics is US focused, and the other is non-US focused.

 Some incoming students may be placed using SAT/ACT/AP scores provided to TUJ.
 Students with scores eligible for automatic course placement will not be required to complete an English Placement Assessment.
-You can confirm your automatic placement on Placement Results channel on TUportal.
+You can confirm your automatic placement on the Placement Results channel in Next Steps of TUportal.